libintrovirt v0.57.5

 Service: protect process (PROTECT_PROCESS)

-The tool adds the calling process’s PID to a protected set.
-In NtTerminateProcess it blocks termination of that PID (e.g. by setting the process handle to invalid); in NtOpenProcess it blocks opening the process with terminate/write/debug rights.
-Thus the process cannot be killed, injected into, or debugged by other guest processes.
+The tool adds the calling process's PID to a protected set.
+In NtTerminateProcess it blocks termination of that PID; in NtOpenProcess it blocks opening the process with terminate/write/debug rights.

 Guest side: making the vmcall